Tacloban, Leyte

 Welcome Home Pensione’s facade.

 Since we were a huge group, we were able to book three rooms that housed 5-6 people per room.
-Although the rooms are air-conditioned, some of us opted not to use it because of the cold wind that was prevalent during the time of our visit.
+Although the rooms had air conditioning, some of us chose not to use it because the wind prevailed during visit.

 This is the mini-garden inside the pension house.
 There's a small hut at the left side, too.